solita/solita.github.com/_posts/2016-06-13-microservices.md

 So, if you are a master at microservices, there is nothing new here.
 If you wanted to get an idea what are microservices, hopefully you got that.
 And if you thought microservices are just services less than 200 lines of code, well, I hope you got re-educated.
 You can create a truly abhorrent mess with microservices, like with any powerful tool.
 A bit of thought and planning goes a long way here, too.
 And this is just the microservices model for 2016 - I bet in 2020 we will be lauhghing at how naive that was.

 Idea of using simple examples written from scratch to introduce the idea was to make it easy to approach.
-Next time I'll write about using some building blocks to accelerate your work.
-You will hear about things like Seneca, Eureka, Consul, Ribbon, and Hystrix - well at least some of them.
-Or you can go look them up right now.
-Pretty cool stuff!
-Also, read up on Scala Actors - they're pretty cool stuff if you want to go all reactive with your microservices.
-I also have some thoughts on reusing SOA patterns like service choreography and orchestration to present, so stay tuned.
+I plan to later write out what you can do with some of the existing tools like Eureka and Hystrix.
+There are also other pretty cool tools out there such as Consul and Ribbon - and Scala Actors are pretty cool stuff, too!

 Meanwhile, if you like to play with the simple examples shown here, they're in The Git:

 [Simple Microservices Repository](https://github.com/crystoll/blog-simple-microservices)

-Note that they're not very good or interesting examples, just food for thought.
+Note that they're not very good or interesting examples, just food for thought, barebones enough to get a taste of what challenges lie ahead when you start doing microservices.
 Likewise, if you have comments, or disagree or agree strongly with some points made here, please let me know, that's why the comments section exists ;)